-ADA signs can be printed on metal, or laser cut with plastic to label your spaces, and help customers find their way around your property.
-Certain rooms require tactile letters and braille to assist American with Disabilities (ADA), and if you fail to comply, you leave your business vulnerable to lawsuits and fines.
+ADA & Architectural signs can be printed on metal, or laser cut, with plastic to label your spaces and help customers find their way around your property.
+Certain rooms require tactile letters and braille, to assist with the American with Disabilities act (ADA), and if you fail to comply, you leave your business vulnerable to lawsuits and fines.

 Which Rooms Need ADA Signs?

-- Life safety signs tell people how they can exit a building during an emergency or how they can get to safe areas of refuge.
-For example: exit doors, stairwell signs, fire route, floor designations, elevator restrictions (“in case of fire use stairs”) and more.
+- Life safety signs tell people how they can exit a building during an emergency, or how they can get to safe areas of refuge.
+For example, exit doors, stairwell signs, fire route, floor designations, elevator restrictions such as “in case of fire use stairs”, and more.
 Check your local building codes and fire department rules.

 SIZE & FONT

 - Style: Must be sans serif, and not italic, script, oblique, highly decorative or any other unusual form.